ietf-wg-acme/acme/draft-ietf-acme-acme.md

-If all of these checks pass and the CA creates a new account, then the CA may consider the new account associated with the external account corresponding to the MAC key and MUST reflect the value of the "external-account-binding" field in the resulting account object.
+If all of these checks pass and the CA creates a new account, then the CA may consider the new account associated with the external account corresponding to the MAC key and MUST reflect the value of the "externalAccountBinding" field in the resulting account object.
 If any of these checks fail, then the CA MUST reject the new-account request.